 How much does RENEWability cost?

-Customers enrolled in this rate will have slightly less than $0.02 per kilowatt-hour (kWh) added to the fuel portion of their rate.
+Customers enrolled in this rate will have approximately $0.02 per kilowatt-hour (kWh) added to the fuel portion of their rate.
 For example: a residential customer who uses 1000 kWh per month, this would add about $20.00 per month to their bill.
 Since BTU is a municipally owned utility, we are not-for-profit and charge only the actual cost of power supply for each rate.

 Comparing the Rates